 Anne Slease taught middle school English teacher for over twenty years.
 Though she'd written many short stories and essays for her students, it wasn't until her own personal life took an unexpected turn that she considered writing for a broader audience.

-Over the next few months, Anne wrote their story beginning in 2010 when her son then 18, first showed signs of his illness.
-He was treated as an outpatient in a mental health facility, came home with a handgun that he'd purchased from a fellow patient, and intended to use it to end his own life.
-Instead, his younger brother, 13, found the gun and nearly shot himself with it, thinking it was a toy.
+On her blog, Anne recounted the beginning of their crisis, in 2010, when she first realized her son, then 18, may be experiencing a significant mental illness.
+He was treated as an outpatient in a mental health facility.
+Within weeks, he came home with a loaded handgun that he'd purchased from a fellow patient, intending to use it to end his life.
+Instead, his younger brother, 13, found it and nearly shot it, mistaking it for a toy.
+Unfortunately, this was only the beginning of their story, but finally, after two years of silence, Anne had begun to share it.

 In March of 2013, that phone call came.
-He'd been been arrested.
+Her 20-year-old son been been arrested.
 Charged with multiple felonies, yet having no previous criminal record, he spent nearly three years in prison.
-Though he wasn't able to get help in time to avoid very serious consequences, Anne and her family are grateful that he is alive today.
-Today he makes choices grounded in recovery, and he and his family are optimistic about the future.
+Though he wasn't able to get help in time to avoid very serious consequences, Anne is grateful that he is alive today.
+She and her son understand that this journey of recovery is ongoing and may never be truly complete, but they remain hopeful, still.

 |Anne Slease - Author & Mental Health Advocate||